tronikos/esphome-magnetometer-water-gas-meter/README.md

 For water meters this defaults to `0.01008156 gal` which is for my 3/4" Badge Meter Model 35.
 For gas meters this defaults to `0.125 ft³` which seems to be the most common in US.
 If you have modified the `volume_unit` you have to manually convert this value.
-E.g. if for gas you used `volume_unit: 'CCF'` then you need to set the volume per half rotation to: `0.00125 CCF` (just search on Google `0.125 ft³ to CCF`).

 ### Temperature